-The Hashimoto’s Encephalopathy SREAT Alliance (“HESA”) is a 501(c)(3) nonprofit organization formed in 2012.
-HESA’s purpose is collect, archive, and share information regarding Hashimoto’s Encephalopathy (“HE”), also known as Steroid Responsive Encephalopathy Associated with Thyroiditis (“SREAT”) with the public and medical professionals.
+The Hashimoto’s Encephalopathy SREAT Alliance (“HESA”) is a 501(c)(3) nonprofit organization formed in 2012 to collect, archive, and share information about Hashimoto’s Encephalitis/Encephalopathy (“HE”), also known as Steroid Responsive Encephalopathy Associated with Thyroiditis (“SREAT”) with the public and medical professionals.
 HE is one of the sero-negative forms of Autoimmune Encephalitis/Encephalopathy (“AE”), meaning that the specific autoantibody that wreaks havoc on the brains of these AE patients has not yet been identified in the laboratory.
 At least 17 autoantibodies that can cause AE have been identified since 2006.

-HESA takes no position on the most appropriate name for the disease, however on this website the abbreviation “HE” is used as a shorthand way to refer to the condition.
+(“EAATD”).
+HESA takes no position on the most appropriate name for the disease, however on this website we use the abbreviation “HE” as a shorthand way to refer to the condition.

-HESA coordinates with other nonprofit organizations around the world, including E-Global, the Autoimmune Encephalitis Alliance,the Anti NMDA Receptor Encephalitis Foundation (Canada) and the Encephalitis Society, to share scientific information, administer and contribute to online support communities for patients and their loved ones, provide speakers for relevant conferences and seminars, and generate funding for research.
+HESA coordinates with other nonprofit organizations around the world, including E-Global, the Autoimmune Encephalitis Alliance,the Anti NMDA Receptor Encephalitis Foundation (Canada) and the Encephalitis Society (UK), to share scientific information, administer and contribute to online support communities for patients and their loved ones, provide speakers for relevant conferences and seminars, and generate funding for research.
 We appreciate your tax-deductible donations which further this vital work.
 In April 2019, HESA will be co-sponsoring a Symposium with these organizations, to be held at Weill Cornell Medical School in NY, NY.
 The Symposium will focus on the problem of misdiagnosis that plagues AE patients, due to the psychiatric symptoms that are a hallmark of the disease.

 This website is not a substitute for professional advice, and the content here is not intended for use in diagnosing, curing, or preventing disease.
 The site does not employ and is not overseen by medical professionals.
 Articles and studies listed here are intended solely for personal use and reference.